cry4moon/clien_rss/README.md

 # clien_rss

 A brief introduction:
-    Build RSS code for the Korean community site 'Clien'
+    RSS build code for the Korean community site 'Clien'

 Environment: